USDA-FSA/fsa-design-system/components/growl/index.md

 * Add `fsa-growl--dismissing` class
 * Set `aria-hidden` attribute to true
 * Remove `aria-expanded` attribute from element that triggered Growl
-* Set focus to the element that triggered Growl
+* Set focus to the element that initially triggered the Notification